-should be selected with the aim to minimise variability and permit detection of differences between pharmaceutical products.
-Therefore, the studies should normally be performed with healthy volunteers.
-The inclusion/exclusion criteria should be clearly stated in the protocol.
+should be selected with the aim of permitting detection of differences between pharmaceutical products.
+In order to reduce variability not related to differences between products, the studies should normally be performed in healthy volunteers unless the drug carries safety concerns that make this unethical.

-- EU NfG on BA/BE (Section 3.2 cont'd) - [...] performed with healthy volunteers. - o'o; however, the risk to women of childbearing potential should be considered on an individual basis.' (acc. to ICH, but BfArM...) - [...] preferably [...] non-smokers [...].
-If moderate smokers are included (<10 cigarettes / day) they should be identified as such and the consequences for the study results should be discussed.
+EU GL on BE (Section 4.1.3 cont'd)

+Subjects could belong to either sex; however, the risk to women of childbearing potential should be considered.' (acc. to ICH, but BfArM...) [...] preferably [...] non-smokers [...].